 My goal for this site is to create a vehicle for sharing ideas on fly pattern development as well as a clear, easy to follow educational resource for tyers of all skill levels.
 There is no shortage of "How To's" available out there, but they all seem to focus on learning to tie a particular fly for a particular fishing situation.
 Fly tying for beginners info is very important, but I also want to challenge and encourage the seasoned tyer.
 The idea is to dive much deeper than "how to tie this pattern or that pattern."
 My focus is really directed toward developing new fresh and saltwater fly patterns, and learning how to correct or improve the flies that just don't seem to act right in the water.

 The aim is to teach fly tiers how to effectively mimic the shape, size, color, and specific movements of saltwater prey items and learn which materials will best achieve these characteristics.
 Knowing how to select the right fly tying materials and learning proper tying techniques is key to creating productive saltwater - and freshwater - flies.

-New - Top Saltwater Flies
+Top Saltwater Flies

 These three gorgeous volumes comprise more than 900 eye-popping color pages.
 In large, clear, step-by-step photos with easy-to-follow instructions on how to tie the very latest in the most effective flies for bonefish, tarpon and permit.

-New - Redfish Flies 2
+Permit Flies 2